 There is a strong practical element to the course and you will usually carry out field trips once a week during the first two years.
 The University of Reading’s award-winning campus is home to over 1,000 different animal species and is extremely useful for learning fieldwork skills.
 It offers multiple habitats for study and allows you to step straight from the classroom to the field.
 Meanwhile, the University's large farms provide access to hedgerow and marshland environments, as well as the River Thames.
 Additionally, you will visit Pembrokeshire and Devon, where you will be able to examine habitats not found in Reading.
 During the final year you will carry out an independent project, and will normally be embedded within one of the School's research groups, working alongside leading academics.
 Our specialist areas include land management, biodiversity conservation, climate change and food security.

-You will carry out a 10-day placement between your first and second years.
-This will involve working for a client, normally a local authority or environmental group in the Reading area, on a small project, This will provide you with valuable experience of professional work, as well as enabling you to develop your research, survey, data analysis and presentation skills.
+You will carry out a one-week mini placement between your second and third years.
+This will involve working for a client, normally a local authority or environmental group in the Reading area, on a small project.
+This will provide you with valuable experience of professional work, as well as enabling you to develop your research, survey, data analysis and presentation skills.
 Our Department has a dedicated member of staff in charge of placements, who can provide you with advice and support.

 We also have links with a number of universities abroad, particularly in the USA, Malaysia, and African countries such as Uganda and Ghana.
 There will be opportunities for you to travel to them for study or to carry out research projects.

 Alternatively, you can opt to take a year-long professional placement.

 For more information, please visit the School of Agriculture, Policy and Development website.